paulejarvis/Playbook/Data Structure and Ontology/Playbook Ontology.md

 ### Objects

-There are 3 object types: *People*, *Process*, and *Technology*.
+There are 3 base object types: *People*, *Process*, and *Technology*.
+A *Workflow* is the end-to-end process steps.
+As an example, "New hire payroll set-up" would be a workflow and "confirm employee's direct deposit details" would be a process step.

 * People are the individuals within your organization who perform a function related to process or technology.
 There are multiple possible roles that a people can play (see [Relationships](#relationships))
 * Process refers to the actions in a workflow
-* Technology encompasses the systems and tools used to execute the workflow.
+* Technology encompasses the systems and tools used to execute the process.
 This definition extends to non-technical systems such as meetings or phone calls

 ### Properties